Click here for a Living Hope High School Brochure

 Living Hope is an accredited residential Christian school that has been in existence since 2010 in Bungoma, Kenya – 8 hours north of the capital of Nairobi.
-Eighty eight impoverished teens who live and are educated at Living Hope have lost one or both parents due to AIDS, desertion or disease.
+One hundred impoverished teens who live and are educated at Living Hope have lost one or both parents due to AIDS, desertion or disease.
 Some have both parents but live in abject poverty.
 Students fortunate enough to be accepted to live and study at Living Hope find their lives radically changed as they experience, many for the first time, a bed to sleep in, three meals a day and the opportunity to envision a bright future.

 Click here for a video thank you from Moses at Living Hope in Kenya – “Hello, My name is Moses.
 I want to start by thanking you so much for your support.
 I would have not been at Living Hope if it were not for your help.
 I want to promise you that I will work very hard to achieve my dreams, as well as, make you guys feel proud of me.”
 Thanks you from the bottom part of my heart.